George Klein (biologist): Cancer research

 In 1960 the Kleins published an important paper in Cancer Research, "Demonstration of Resistance against Methylcholanthrene-induced Sarcomas in the Primary Autochthonous Host".
 The paper showed, as Pramod K. Srivastava wrote, "that tumors could elicit protective immunity against themselves in syngenic hosts, and that such immunity was specific to the individual tumor".
 According to Klein's obituary in Nature, researchers at the time believed that cancers carried "a common antigen that the immune system could recognize.
-The Kleins and their colleagues used a chemical carcinogen to induce tumours in mice, surgically removed these and immunized the animals with irradiated cells from their own tumours.
-Next, the group inoculated mice with viable cancer cells and demonstrated that the immune system would only reject cancerous cells if they came from the original tumour.
+The Kleins and their colleagues used a chemical carcinogen to induce tumors in mice, surgically removed these and immunized the animals with irradiated cells from their tumors.
+Next, the group inoculated mice with viable cancer cells and demonstrated that the immune system would only reject cancerous cells if they came from the original tumor.
 This clarified the field: the immune system could recognize and reject cancers, in a way that was specific to each individual."

 Klein later made a connection between the Epstein-Barr virus and lymphomas and other cancers.
 He was responsible, with Henry Harris, for establishing the "phenomenon of tumour suppression ... using the technique of somatic cell hydridization".